mamba-org/mamba/docs/source/usage/specs.rst

 You may have noticed that :cpp:func:`Channel.resolve <mamba::specs::Channel::resolve>` returns multiple channels.
-This is because of custom multichannel, a single name can return multiple channels.
+This is because of custom multichannels, a single name can return multiple channels.

 .. code:: python